Best OINP Guide for International Students Graduating in Ontario

 Who This Is For

-• PhD candidates who have completed (or are about to complete) their degree requirements and want to apply before the May 30 stream overhaul
+- PhD candidates who completed (or were about to complete) their degree requirements before the May 30 stream closure

 Who This Is NOT For